ViruzVerse-Solutions/hrms/docs/PHASE_TESTING_GUIDE.md

    - **Verification**: Confirm the new employee card appears in the directory list.
 2. **READ (Profile 360 & Salary Privacy Check)**:
    - Click on the newly created employee to open `/employees/[id]`.
-   - As **HR Head / MD**: Verify you can see full compensation, bank account number, and documents.
+   - As **Chairman / MD / HR Head**: Verify you can view organizational reporting lines, department details, and compensation brackets.
    - Switch to **Employee (Vishwadharan R)**: Try to open Ramesh Patel's profile URL directly.
    - **Verification**: The system must block access or redirect you to your own personal profile.
 3. **UPDATE (Edit Employee Details)**: